ethereum/consensus-specs/specs/core/0_beacon-chain.md

     assert validator.initiated_exit is False
     # Exits must specify an epoch when they become valid; they are not valid before then
     assert get_current_epoch(state) >= exit.epoch
+    # Verify the validator is active
+    assert is_active_validator(validator, state)
-    # Must have been in the validator set long enough
+    # Verify the validator has been active long enough
-    assert validator.activation_epoch != FAR_FUTURE_EPOCH
     assert get_current_epoch(state) - validator.activation_epoch >= PERSISTENT_COMMITTEE_PERIOD
     # Verify signature
     assert bls_verify(